 Democrats: Julie Rogers*

 This seat is about 55% Republican.
-Rogers defeated David Worthams in 2012 to win the Republican-leaning open seat.
+Rogers defeated David Worthams in 2012 to win this swingy open seat.
+Ybema was the Republican nominee for state rep in the 60th district in 2008 before moving here.

 District 6 [Cooper, Richland, Ross] Safe Republican